ms/buildtogether.tech/tooling/index.md

 I believe that processes are more important than tools, but that's because I know how to use whatever tools I have to support productive working practices.
-However, I focus on tools when talking to students because they are are more
+However, I focus on tools when talking to students because they are more
 tangible: it's easier to tell if someone is using version control or a style checker than it is to tell if they're designing or estimating sensibly.